CharlesDowling/text-to-video-webui/README.md

 # Installation
 One click install supports only windows setup.

+### Requires FFMPEG
+  > Can be found at https://ffmpeg.org/download.html
+  > I used the gyan.dev version.
+Extract ffmpeg.exe, ffprobe.exe and ffplay.exe to the root directory of text-to-video-webui

 ## Windows
   Click on the file setup.bat

 ## Linux
   In the source directory of the text-to-video-webui